HackWars/hackwars-world/README.md

 # HackWars World

-The engine that drives the HackWars world-map.
+The HackWars world map, what for you walk around in.

-Currently just a rough demo of using Browserify to pull in the Pixi.js game engine.
+This is currently just a demonstrating of using Browserify to bootstrap the Pixi.js game engine.

+## Running

+1. git clone this repo.
+2. `npm install`
+3. `npm run watch`, this will keep track of changes to main.js.
+4. `npm run start`, start

 ## License